codedragon/stacktrace/slides.md

-## A stack is a list of the steps we have started, but not yet completed:
+## Things we have started, but not yet completed:

 * make cake
 * make buttercream
 * make syrup

+## This is called the Stack

-#### 'make meringue' is not there, because we finished making the meringue.<!-- .element: class="fragment" data-fragment-index="1" -->
+### 'make meringue' isn't there: we finished making it.<!-- .element: class="fragment" data-fragment-index="1" -->
-#### 'make chantilly' isn't there, because we have not started making the chantilly.<!-- .element: class="fragment" data-fragment-index="2" -->
+### 'make chantilly' isn't there: we have not started making it.<!-- .element: class="fragment" data-fragment-index="2" -->